 - Bong Recreational Center animals.
 Several smaller animals from the center will be on hand for visitors to view, including turtles, salamanders and frogs.
 Bong volunteers will be available to talk about the animals and answer any questions.

-- What’s that bird?
-Audubon Society president Rick Faire will lead bird walks for visitors of all ages, starting at the barn area.
+- Animals that live in trees.
+A hands-on activity that show the variety of animals that live in a tree.
+What’s that bird?
+Audubon Society president Rick Fare will lead bird walks for visitors of all ages, starting at the barn area every half hour.

-- Bradford Environmental Club work with children to make recycled crafts including pet rocks, upcycled bird feeders, and bookmarks
+- Mahone Middle School Eco Club work with children to make recycled crafts

 Center for Sustainable Living (up the hill - in the barn)

-Pike Creek Horticulture Center: Seed starting—plant seeds and take them home to watch them grow.
-GEO-pet creation—Ideal for kids
+Pike Creek Horticulture Center: GEO-pet creation—Ideal for kids

-Special Thanks to Snap-on Incorporated for their continued support of Celebrate Earth Day and the Fall Harvest Fair.
+Special Thanks to Snap-on Incorporated for their continued support of Celebrate Earth Day.